kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/arch/x86/resctrl.rst

 	 t  MBM total event is enabled.
 	 l  MBM local event is enabled.
 	 tl Both total and local MBM events are enabled.
 	 _  None of the MBM events are enabled.
+Only works with opcode '=' for write.

 	Examples:
 	::